BeardedFish/RPN-Calculator/README.md

 ![alt text](https://raw.githubusercontent.com/BeardedFish/RPN-Calculator/master/app-screenshot.png "RPN calculator screenshot")

 # ANSICON Library
-Link to the ANSICON library in order for this project to output correctly can be found [here.](https://github.com/adoxa/ansicon/ "ANSICON source link")
+Link to the ANSICON library, created by Jason Hood, in order for this project to output correctly can be found [here.](https://github.com/adoxa/ansicon/ "ANSICON source link")